William Trent: Career

 From 1750 to 1754, Trent and George Croghan were fur trading business partners.
 Croghan was more of the hands-on partner as he speculated that setting up trading post within Native American villages would generate more revenue as opposed to placing trading post alongside major crossroads.

 In addition, Croghan learned the Unami language of the Lenape (Delaware) and the Mohawk language of one of the Iroquois tribes.
 He was also involved in land speculation, usually holding property for a short period of time.
 Trent on the other hand proved to be a financial resource because he had access to his merchant father's wealth.
 Therefore, Croghan and Trent's fur trading business was established in the Ohio Country using Trent's capital and connections.

 Much of the upper Ohio Valley had been conquered by the Iroquois nations, based in New York and northern Pennsylvania, and they kept it open by right of conquest as their hunting ground.
 They had needed new grounds after exhausting some of the fur game to the east.

 In 1744, Trent made large land purchases from Native Americans in the Ohio Country along the Ohio River, west of the Appalachian Mountains.

-Trent was commissioned the rank of captain in June of 1746 by the Philadelphia Governor George Thomas.
+Trent was commissioned the rank of captain in June 1746 by the Philadelphia Governor George Thomas.
 Trent commanded one of the four companies that were tasked to defend against Canadian threats.
 Less than a year later April 7, 1747, while stationed at Fort Saratoga in New York, Captain Trent and his company were ambushed by two hundred French and Indian soldiers under the command of M. de St. Luc.
 With only sixty troops in Captain Trent's company, he and his men appeared greatly outnumbered.

 After suffering the loss of eight soldiers, Trent was able to rally his troops and continue fighting until reinforcements came to their aid.
 M. de St. Luc had no choice but to withdraw his troops and retreat.
 In addition to losing eight troops at the battle of Fort Saratoga, nine more of Captain Trent's men were wounded and an additional six were taken as prisoners.

 Shortly after, Captain Trent returned to his home of Pennsylvania and was honorably discharged from his duties in December, 1747.
 He was thanked by the House of Delegates for his valiant stand at Fort Saratoga.
-Just a couple of years later, in June of 1749, Governor Hamilton declared Trent to be a justice of the court and he was tasked with keeping the peace in Cumberland county.
+Just a couple of years later, in June 1749, Governor Hamilton declared Trent to be a justice of the court and he was tasked with keeping the peace in Cumberland county.
 The House of Delegates also appointed Trent as an official messenger for the Ohio Indians.